DaanDeMeyer/reproc/README.md

 Installing is the way to go if you want to use reproc with build systems other than CMake.
-After installing you can use your build system's preferred way of finding libraries to find reproc.
-Refer to your build system's documentation for more info.
+After installing you can use your build system's preferred way of finding libraries to find reproc. pkg-config files are installed alongside reproc that can be used to find reproc by any build system that supports pkg-config.
+Refer to your build system's documentation for more information.

 We give an example of how to find an installed version of reproc using CMake.

 First we have to build and install reproc: